 - Have seafood and fresh fish at Ammoudi Bay

-- Visit and shop at Atlantis bookshop
+- Visit and shop at the Atlantis bookshop

 - Book a flying dress photoshoot in Imerovigli or Oia